 - 1-2 tsp olive oil, for grilling

 - Melt olive oil in a large pot over medium heat.
 Add the onion, carrots, celery and zucchini.
-Cook for about 5 minutes until tender, stirring occasionally.
+Cook for 5 minutes until tender, stirring occasionally.

 - Add the tomato sauce, vegetable broth, water, diced tomatoes, beans, spinach, pasta shells, and a dash of basil, sea salt and pepper.
 Stir together and bring to a low boil, then simmer for 5 minutes.

 - Taste and add more salt or other spices if desired.